F7Z7/ML-Scratch/README.md

 # Neural Network from Scratch (NumPy)

-A fundamental two-hidden-layer neural network built from scratch using NumPy — updated to reflect the repository's current structure.
+A fundamental two-hidden-layer neural network built from scratch using NumPy.

 ---